 How to contact us

-All you need to do is contact us using any of the above mediums of email, or sms/whatsapp message or call and let us know which instrument you play, which rehearsal you would like to attend and more importantly, your name!
-We will then call to confirm and we will have a welcoming team ready to show your around and be introduced to your 'go to buddy' for the rehearsal.
+If you are interested in joining us please contact us using any of the above mediums of email, or sms/whatsapp message or call.
+Then let us know which instrument you play, when you would like to come along and your name.
+We will have a 'meet & greet' team ready to show you around, and you will also be introduced to your 'go to buddy' for the rehearsal.

 The rehearsal venue address is;